Liz Lochbrunner - Director of Operations

 Tláloc is the founder of a lighting and video design company called Light Conversations LLC.
 He designs lighting for theatre and opera companies around the country.
 Tláloc is also a company member of The Plastic Arts with whom he recently co created a new piece about exploration, art, and the obsession with the new, at the Bushwick Starr in Brooklyn NY.
 He worked on the video projections for Tristan und Isolde at Seattle Opera.
 His lighting designs have been seen around the country at companies such as Crested Butte Music Festival, North Carolina Opera, Opera Louisiane, Toledo Opera, Utah Festival Opera, Todi Music Fest (Portsmouth, VA), Opera Roanoke.
 Some of these productions include: Carmen, Man of La Mancha, Salome, La bohčme, The Marriage Of Figaro, Madama Butterfly, The Crucible, Eugene Onegin, The Daughter of the Regiment, Il Trovatore, La Traviata, Falstaff, and The Magic Flute, Tosca, Don Giovanni, Footloose, and Hairspray, among others.
 He has also designed for In Strange Company in Albuquerque, NM.
 He assisted Connie Yun on her Seattle Opera productions of Tosca, Marriage of Figaro, Falstaff, and Don Quichotte.
 Tláloc has a BFA in Performance Production from Cornish College of the Arts and an MFA in Design from NYU/Tisch.
 Tláloc was the 2002 Allen Lee Hughes Lighting Fellow at Arena Stage in Washington, DC.
 Please visit lightconversations.com.

-Jimmy Ray Ward Laura Ward - Set Design
+Jimmy Ray Ward Laura Powell Ward - Set Design

 Joey Neighbors - Set Builder

 Joey Neighbors is pleased to be building for Opera Roanoke, most recent productions include Flying Dutchman, Carmen, The Pirates of Penzance, and The Magic Flute.
 He has worked with Opera Roanoke on countless productions on and off since 1986.
-Along with his work with Opera Roanoke he also works with Gamut Theatre in Roanoke and Opera on the James in Lynchburg, and Annapolis Opera in Annapolis, MD.
-He has owned his own business for 11 years, Neighbors Handyman & Custom Carpentry, doing small remodeling/repair jobs, tile work, and custom built-in's and Sets for Opera Theatre companies.
+Along with his work with Opera Roanoke, he also works with Off the Rail Theatre in Roanoke, Opera on the James in Lynchburg, and Annapolis Opera in Annapolis, MD.
+He has owned his own business for 13 years, Neighbors Handyman and Custom Carpentry, doing small remodeling/repair jobs, tile work, and custom built-in's and Sets for Opera Theatre companies.

 Sarah Cupp, soprano, earned a Bachelor of Arts in Cognitive Science from the University of Virginia.
 She currently works as a Child Life Specialist in the Pediatric and PICU units at Carilion Clinic Children's Hospital.
 Before moving to Roanoke, Sarah was a member of the Richmond Symphony Chorus where she was often featured as a soloist.